PiwikPRO/PPMS-PublicDocs/platform/public_api_guide.md

 Now, you can use obtained `access_token` for communication with Piwik PRO API.
 Field `expires_in` stands for time (in seconds) for token TTL.
-As token is a Bearer type, it must be **included in all api calls** within header.
+As token is a Bearer type, it must be **included in all API calls** within header.

 ```
 Authorization: Bearer your-token-here